Madamanuru

 Madamanuru is a village located in Manubolu Tehsil of Nellore, Andhra Pradesh, India.
 According to Census 2011 information the location code or village code of Madamanuru village is 592198.
 It is situated 11km away from sub-district headquarter Manubolu and 37km away from district headquarter Nellore.
 As per 2009 stats, Madamanur is the gram panchayat of Madamanuru village.

 The total geographical area of village is 2733 hectares.
-Madamanuru has a total population of 3,676 peoples.
+Madamanuru has a total population of 3,676 people.
 There are about 1,056 houses in Madamanuru village.
 Gudur is nearest town to Madamanuru which is approximately 18km away.

 Demographics

 Telugu is the Local Language here.
 Total population of Madamanur is 3341.
 Males are 1676 and Females are 1,665 living in 886 Houses.
 Total area of Madamanur is 2733 hectares.

 Transportation

 Road

 Gudur is the Nearest Town to Madamanur.
 Gudur is 18 km from Madamanur.
 Road connectivity is there from Gudur to Madamanur.